 If your puppy is in between the sizes listed, pick the larger of the two sizes to give them the most room to grow into.
 As they reach their full size, you'll want to pick the smaller of the two to avoid having extra material on the end of the collar.

-Neoprene is a soft rubber material that is used in wet suits, and its reinforced with nylon webbing for added strength, stretch, and durability.
+This material is a soft rubber material that is used in wet suits, and is reinforced with nylon webbing for added strength, stretch, and durability.
 Neoprene makes for excellent dog collars for dogs that spend a lot of time in the water.